Vermont STEM Fair

 Before your students can register for the fair, you will need to create an account so that your name appears as a teacher option in your students' registration.
-Click the 'Register' link above to create an account.
+Click the 'Create Account' link above to create an account.

-Once you have registered, each of your students can register using the same 'Register' link above.
+Once you have registered, each of your students can register using the same 'Create Account' link above.
 Some things to know about registration:

 Students will need an email address to register.
 It can be your email address (the software has no problem with duplicate email addresses) if students do not have a personal email address or do not wish to use it.